Lightprotocol/light-protocol/light-prover/README.md

 The correctness of the batched Merkle tree update is assured through the generation of a SNARK (generated through [gnark](https://github.com/ConsenSys/gnark)).

+# Acknowledgment
+This project is based on the [Semaphore Merkle Tree Batcher (SMTB)](https://github.com/worldcoin/semaphore-mtb) by Worldcoin.
+We've adapted their work to suit our specific needs.
+We encourage interested users to check out the original [SMTB](https://github.com/worldcoin/semaphore-mtb) project for reference.

 ## Table of Contents

 1. [Usage](#usage)